 Bovine respiratory disease (BRD) has been identified as the most significant infectious disease of feedlot cattle in eastern Australia (Project DAN.64).
-BRD causes economic loss due to medication costs, mortalities, excessive feed inputs associated with increased time on feed, reduced sale prices and associated labour costs.
-BRD is a complex multifactorial condition with a number of animal, environmental and management risk factors predisposing cattle to illness.
-A range of microorganisms are implicated in BRD with at least four viral and three bacterial species involved singly or in combination.
+Bovine respiratory disease causes economic loss due to medication costs, mortalities, excessive feed inputs associated with increased time on feed, reduced sale prices and associated labour costs.
+Bovine respiratory disease is a complex multifactorial condition with a number of animal, environmental and management risk factors predisposing cattle to illness.
+A range of microorganisms are implicated in BRD with at least four viral and five bacterial species commonly involved singly or in combination.

 The viruses most commonly associated with BRD in Australia are bovine herpesvirus 1 (BHV 1), bovine viral diarrhoea virus (BVDV or bovine pestivirus), bovine parainfluenza 3 virus (PI3), and bovine respiratory syncytial virus (BRSV).
 More recently, coronavirus has been identified as a potential viral contributor to BRD in Australia (Hick et al., 2012).
-A number of bacterial species have also been recognised as important to the BRD complex; these include Mannheimia haemolytica, Pasteurella multocida, and Histophilus somni.
+A number of bacterial species have also been recognised as important to the BRD complex; these include Mannheimia haemolytica, Pasteurella multocida, Histophilus somni, Trueperella pyogenes and Mycoplasma bovis.

 Though one or more of the pathogens listed above can be isolated from clinical cases of BRD, there is no evidence that infection alone causes serious illness.
 This indicates that, in addition to specific infectious agents, other factors are crucial for the development of BRD under field conditions.
 These can be categorised as environmental, animal, and management risk factors.
-These risk factors are likely to exert their effects through a number of pathways including reductions in systemic and possibly local immunity.
-For example, stressors such as weaning, handling at saleyards, transport, dehydration, weather conditions, dietary changes, comingling, and pen competition might reduce the effectiveness of the immune system, allowing infection with pathogens to lead to the development of BRD.
+These risk factors are likely to exert their effects through multiple pathways including reductions in systemic and possibly local immunity.
+For example, stressors such as weaning, handling at saleyards, transport, dehydration, weather conditions, dietary changes, comingling, and pen competition might reduce the effectiveness of the immune system, allowing opportunistic infection of the lower airways with potential pathogens to lead to the development of BRD.

 The purpose of this document is to summarise the evidence supporting the practices currently utilised by the Australian feedlot sector to reduce the incidence of BRD.
-Predisposing factors largely beyond the control of most feedlots, such as weather and exposure to respiratory viruses, are discussed separately (listed in Table 1), but these factors can generate indirect responses that are discussed under the preventative practices categories.
+Predisposing factors largely beyond the control of most feedlots, such as weather and exposure to respiratory viruses, are discussed separately (listed in Table 1), but these factors can generate indirect responses that are discussed under the preventive practices categories.
 The current practices are classified as either animal preparation practices (Table 2) or feedlot management practices (Table 3).
 Under these headings the evidence supporting each practice has been categorised as follows: